Leonweyandt/Bachelor-thesis-Development-of-breeding-birds-on-Ebenberg-from-2010-to-2019-/Description_of_the_code.md

-In the bachelor thesis "Development of breeding birds on Ebenberg from 2010 to 2019 was executed a mapping of breeding birds and of vegetation on the nature protection area "Ebenberg" in Landau in der Pfalz (Germany).
+In the bachelor thesis "Development of breeding birds on Ebenberg from 2010 to 2019," a mapping of breeding birds and vegetation was carried out in the Ebenberg nature reserve in Landau in der Pfalz (Germany).

-The mapping data first got entered in QGIS, where also a grid of the area of investigation got produced.
-For each cell of the grid was analyzed which breeding bird species is abundant using QGIS.
+The mapping data was first entered into QGIS, where a grid of cells with side lengths of 150 meters was created over the study area.
+Using the function "intersection" from QGIS, the presence of breeding bird species was analyzed for each grid cell.
+The results were saved in a table and then imported into R for further statistical analysis.

-The result of this analysis got saved in a table and entered in R. With a multivariat analysis it got tested, if there is a significant zusammenhang of breeding bird species in specifical types of vegetation.
-For this the multivariat analysis xx got used.
+In R the species with less then five occurrences in the cell got excluded from the analysis and the different types of vegetation were categorized into the two groups "shrub" and "open".
+After this the multivariate test "manyglm" with the following statistical test "anova" was applied to determine if there is a significant relationship between the occurrence of breeding bird species and the type of vegetation.
+The final results were visualized using lineplots created with xyplot.